-Dr. LaRee Johnson, Dr. Clark Morris, and Dr. Anne Baker are the dentists for kids in Downtown Raleigh and in the North Raleigh/Wake Forest area!
+Dr. LaRee Johnson and Dr. Clark Morris are the dentists for kids in Downtown Raleigh and in the North Raleigh/Wake Forest area!
 They believe that focusing on prevention is the best way to raise a cavity-free child!
 While preventive dental care is important throughout life, it is especially at a young age.
 By practicing good oral hygiene at home and scheduling regular checkups, your child can help keep his or her smile bright and healthy for many years to come.
 Here are a few simple ways to prevent the build-up of plaque and cavities:

 - If your child is under the age of 10, he or she needs help and supervision during brushing.

 - Make sure your child brushes her teeth at least twice a day with a soft-bristled toothbrush.
 Use fluoride toothpaste to remove food particles and plaque from the tooth surfaces.
 Also be sure she brushes the top surface of her tongue; this will remove any extra plaque-causing food particles and help keep her breath fresh!

 - Make sure your child cleans between her teeth by flossing at least once a day.
 You can also use a mouthwash to help kill bacteria and freshen her breath if your child is able to spit well.
 Cavity-causing bacteria can linger between teeth where toothbrush bristles can't reach.
 Floss and mouthwash will help remove plaque and food particles from between the teeth and under the gum line.